August Kranti Rajdhani Express

 The 12953 / 12954 August Kranti Tejas Rajdhani Express is a Rajdhani class train of Indian Railways, which connects Mumbai Central in Mumbai, Maharashtra, with Hazrat Nizamuddin in Delhi, the national capital of India.
-It is named in honor of August Kranti Maidan (formerly known as the Gowalia Tank Maidan) from where the Quit India Movement was launched on 8 August 1942.
+It is named in honor of August Kranti Maidan (formerly known as the Gowalia Tank Maidan), where the Quit India Movement was launched on 8 August 1942.
 August Kranti Tejas Rajdhani Express is the second fastest train between Mumbai Central and Hazrat Nizamuddin, covering the 1,378 km in 16.5 hours.